Psykotikism/Mutant_Tanks/README.md

 2. Delete super_tanks++.txt from addons/sourcemod/gamedata folder.
 3. Delete super_tanks++ folder (super_tanks++.smx and all of its modules) from addons/sourcemod/scripting folder.
 4. Delete super_tanks++.inc from addons/sourcemod/scripting/include folder.
+5. Delete st_clone.inc from addons/sourcemod/scripting/include folder.
-5. Delete super_tanks++ folder from cfg/sourcemod folder.
+6. Delete super_tanks++ folder from cfg/sourcemod folder.
-6. Delete super_tanks++.cfg from cfg/sourcemod folder.
+7. Delete super_tanks++.cfg from cfg/sourcemod folder.
-7. Delete super_tanks++.phrases.txt from addons/sourcemod/translations folder.
+8. Delete super_tanks++.phrases.txt from addons/sourcemod/translations folder.
-8. Follow the Installation guide above.
+9. Follow the Installation guide above.
 (Only for upgrading to newer versions.)

 ### Disabling
 1. Move super_tanks++ folder (super_tanks++.smx and all of its modules) to plugins/disabled folder.